jguest/metatext/README.md

 ## metatext

-a lightweight jekyll-inspired metadata processor
+a lightweight jekyll-inspired metadata parser

 ### what it do